 Crediting Your Grant

 It is mandatory that all SCR grantees credit the program appropriately.
 It helps raise awareness for funding programs like SCR grants and shows your legislators and NYSCA staff members how valuable these funds are.
-Please use the following language on all SCR grant-sponsored program materials:
+Please use the following statement exactly as it appears on all SCR grant-sponsored program materials: